|Base Year Market Size

 Cellular glass with open cells is made by mixing recycled glass with a calcium carbonate foaming agent.
 It is used in the building industry to insulate flat roofs and make fire-resistant insulation.
 Open glass is excellent for construction and industrial uses because it is resistant to acids, stays the same size, cannot catch fire, has high compressive strength, and keeps pests out.

-Application-wise, the global cellular glass market is classified into Construction and Industrial.
+Process-wise, the global cellular glass market is classified into physical and chemical